IBM-Cloud/nodejs-MEAN-stack/README.md

 ##### Local Development
 1. Install [local development requirements](#local-development-requirements) if not done so.
 2. Open application directory in your terminal and run `npm install`
 3. Create an environment variables file called `.env` (use `.env.example` as a guide) with your credentials.
+See comment in `.env.example` for what each credential is for.
 3. Start up your local MongoDB server (typically just `mongod`, see docs [here](https://docs.mongodb.org/getting-started/shell/installation/))
 4. Run `node server.js` to start your app
 5. Open a browser to the link provided in the terminal prompt to view your app